Nelli Dvalishvili

-Nelli Dvalishvili (Nelly Goginashvili) (born 16 January 1968) is a former competitive figure skater who represented the Soviet Union.
-She placed 4th at 1983 World Junior Championships, held in December 1982 in Sarajevo, Yugoslavia.
-After retiring from competition, she became a skating coach.
-She works now as a coach in Israel.
+Nelli Dvalishvili (born 16 January 1968), also known as Nelly Goginashvili, is a former Soviet figure skater who competed in ladies’ singles.
+She placed fourth at the 1983 World Junior Figure Skating Championships in held in Sarajevo, Yugoslavia.
+After retiring from competitions, she became a figure skating coach and works in Israel, coaching competitive skaters at national and international events.